Principal Investigator

 Honours student (July 2025 to present) – DNA delimitation in fireflies

-Hailing from Colombo, Sri Lanka, Zayd has been volunteering in the conservation sphere since high school.
-Zayd pursued a Bachelor of Science at Monash University Malaysia, majoring in Tropical Environmental Biology with a minor in Genetics and Genomics.
-Currently, Zayd is pursuing his honours year, during which his research focuses on the population genomics of urban fireflies in the Klang Valley.
-This project combines Zayd’s deep passion for wildlife with his keen interest in genomic studies.
+Hailing from Colombo, Sri Lanka, Zayd has been volunteering in conservation since high school.
+Zayd studied for a Bachelor of Science at Monash University Malaysia, specialising in Tropical Environmental Biology with a minor in Genetics and Genomics.
+Recently, Zayd completed a Bachelor of Science (Honours) with First Class.
+His research focused on the population genomics of urban fireflies in the Klang Valley.
+This project combined Zayd’s passion for wildlife with his interest in genomic studies.
 Outside the lab and field, Zayd enjoys writing poetry, watching movies, and powerlifting.

 Hooi Cheen Teng

 Cheen Teng graduated with a Bachelor of Science (Honours) in Biology from the University of Sheffield, UK.
-While she has always had an interest in insects, her passion for entomology was further fueled through voluntary work on curating insect specimen collections and population surveys of Odonata species.
-She is assisting with a project on digitising entomofauna collections from Gunung Mulu National Park.
+While she has always had an interest in insects, her passion for entomology was further fueled by voluntary work in curating insect specimen collections and conducting population surveys of Odonata species.
+She assisted the lab with a project on digitising entomofauna collections from Gunung Mulu National Park.

-Connect with Cheen Teng at LinkedIn: Cheen Teng
+Connect with Cheen Teng on LinkedIn: Cheen Teng

 Honours Student – Tropical Environmental Biology (Graduated in November 2025)